-This is an example using G Suite (formally Google Apps) of how to set up and configure a SAML source to sign into OpenAthens.
+This is an example using Google Workspace (formerly G Suite) of how to set up and configure a SAML source to sign into OpenAthens.

 In your dashboard you will want to add a custom SAML app.
 At the time of writing this can be found under:

-Apps > SAML Apps > Add > setup my own custom app
+Apps > Web and mobile apps > Add app > Add custom SAML app

 The wizard will give you an option to download the metadata.
 This is an excellent time to do so as you will need it when you configure the OpenAthens end.